 - 1. Explain to students that today they will discuss and write a poem about stress and how to cope with it.
-Post the chart paper (above) and break participants into groups to discuss the following questions: - What are some things that stress you out? - How does stress affect you? - What are some strategies for coping with stress? - 2.
+Post the chart paper (above) and break participants into groups to discuss the following questions: - a.
+What are some things that stress you out? - b.
+How does stress affect you? - c.
+What are some strategies for coping with stress? - 2.
 Re-group and ask them to share their ideas. - 3.
 Lead participants in brainstorming key words about their feelings & coping strategies. - 4.
-Explain that when we breathe deeply & slowly we can calm ourselves.
-Lead participants in a breathing exercise.
-Demonstrate: "Count to three for the inbreath through your nose.
-Blow out for three counts through your mouth." - 5.
 Introduce the term "metaphor" and explain it to students.
-Explain they will have to use a metaphor. - 6.
-Then ask them to write a poem (using the instructions on the pg 26) - 7.
-Give participants time to write - 8.
-Ask participants to share their piece with a peer and receive feedback. - 9.
-Give participants their exit tickets to document learning.
+Explain they will have to use a metaphor. - 5.
+Next, go over the instruction page called "Brainstorming Instructions" (can be found after this lesson). - 6.
+Give participants time to write. - 7.
+Ask participants to share their piece with a peer and receive feedback. - 8.
+Give participants their exit tickets to keep track of where they are in the project and whether they need help or have questions.